Stonewall National Monument

 National Register Nomination

-The Gay and Lesbian Community Center of Baltimore (now the Pride Center of Central Maryland) occupied a building on the corner of West Chase Street and Brexton Street, in the Mount Vernon neighborhood of Baltimore from 1980 to 2014.
+The Gay and Lesbian Community Center of Baltimore (now the Pride Center of Maryland) occupied a building on the corner of West Chase Street and Brexton Street, in the Mount Vernon neighborhood of Baltimore from 1980 to 2014.
 This building was also the home of the Chase Brexton Health Clinic, a medical provider serving LGBTQ patients.
 A National Register nomination for this site, which I wrote, is currently under review by the state of Maryland.

 Maryland LGBTQ History